 Trigonometry Formulas

-- Basic Trig Ratio Formulas: These are trigonometry formulas relating to the basic trigonometric ratios sin, cos, tan, etc.
+- Basic Trig Ratio Formulas: formulas relating to the basic trigonometric ratios sin, cos, tan, etc.

-- Reciprocal Identities: This includes trigonometry formulas dealing with the reciprocal relationship between trig ratios.
+- Reciprocal Identities: formulas dealing with the reciprocal relationship between trig ratios.

 - Trigonometric Ratio Table: Trigonometry values are depicted for standard angles in the trigonometry table.

-- Periodic Identities: These comprise trigonometry formulas that help in finding values of trig functions for a shift in angles by π/2, π, 2π, etc.
+- Periodic Identities: trigonometry formulas that help in finding values of trig functions for a shift in angles by π/2, π, 2π, etc.

-- Co-function Identities: Trigonometry formulas for cofunction identities depict interrelationships between the trigonometry functions.
+- Co-function Identities: formulas that depict interrelationships between the trigonometry functions.

-- Sum and Difference Identities: These trigonometry formulas are used to find the value of the trigonometry function for the sum or difference in angles.
+- Sum and Difference Identities: formulas used to find the value of the trigonometry function for the sum or difference in angles.

-- Sum to Product Identities: These trigonometry formulas are used to represent the product of trigonometry functions as their sum or vice-versa.
+- Sum to Product Identities: formulas used to represent the product of trigonometry functions as their sum or vice-versa.

-- Inverse Trigonometry Formulas: Inverse trigonometry formulas include the formulas related to inverse trig functions like sine inverse, cosine inverse, etc.
+- Inverse Trigonometry Formulas: formulas related to inverse trig functions like sine inverse, cosine inverse, etc.

 - Sine Law and Cosine Law